by Bert Snyder, Graduate Entomologist

 2) An infestation in your home.

 Historically, greater than 95% of the termite swarmers we have found inside homes originate from outside – not from an infestation in the home.
-However, this should not make you feel secure or take swarmers lightly.
+However, if you find termites swarming in your house, this should not make you feel secure or take termite swarmers lightly.

 Formosan Termite Damage